Funding4HomeCare

 This benefit isn’t about long-term, round-the-clock assistance.
 Instead, it focuses on providing skilled, intermittent care to address a specific medical need.
 The goal is to get the patient back on their feet.
 As a home care agency owner, understanding this distinction is key.
 You’re providing a service that helps people heal in a familiar environment, which can make a huge difference in their recovery process.
 The services covered are prescribed by a doctor and delivered by a Medicare-certified home health agency to ensure quality and safety.
 It’s a structured benefit with clear goals, centered on rehabilitation and skilled medical support rather than general household help.

-Types of Home Health Services
+What Kind of Home Health Services Can You Get?

 Medicare home health care covers a specific range of services ordered by a doctor.
 It’s not a free-for-all; the care must be related to treating an illness or injury.
 The primary home health covered services include skilled nursing care for tasks like wound care or injections, as well as physical, occupational, and speech therapy to help patients regain their abilities.